Zhong-Lab-UCSD/HiFislides/README.md

 Note that here we use dummy codes just to provide and overview of the main steps of the workflow.
 More information can be found [here](https://docs.google.com/document/d/1MvXPgTVzzeAEnmRXDRuaJMY-U_ENorQMPzqpLVOJWA0/edit#).

+The entire log of the workflow with the executed commands and the timestamps is saved into a file named `sample_name.log`.

 ## 1. Deduplication of spatial barcodes (L1R1)
 ```
 surfdedup AAAL33WM5:1:1 *_L1R1.fastq.gz > L1R1_dedup.fasta 2>L1R1_dup.txt